-For spintronics purposes, we studied the influence of the charge carrier's spin on its intermolecular hopping rate in amorphous organic semiconductors (OSC), beyond the common framework based on some "spin-blocking" rules.
+Motivated by the unique characteristic of the organic spintronics, we studied the influence of the charge carrier's spin on its intermolecular hopping rate, which is the microscopic quantity to describe the charge transport in amorphous organic semiconductors (OSC), beyond the common framework based on some "spin-blocking" rules.
 It is proved that the this hopping rate is directly related to the entanglement between the carrier's spin and its local environment.
-This enables the modulation of this rate by a magnetic field B. Based on a model of hyperfine interaction, we calculated the B-dependence of hopping rate, which exhibits a negative component at small B and a saturation component at large B. Both the overall behavior and its isotope effect agree well with experiment [1].
+This enables the modulation of this rate by a magnetic field B. Based on a model of hyperfine interaction, we calculated the B-dependence of hopping rate, which exhibits a negative component at small B and a saturation component at large B. Both the overall behavior and its isotope effect agrees well with experiment [1].